Sustainable Use of Water Resources

 Basic Stance

 In recent years, natural disasters, such as droughts and floods, are frequently occurring as a result of climate change.
 There are regions with increasing risks of water resource shortages as the world population increases.
 We believe that water resources are essential to our Group's business activities, and it is important to promote business activities that effectively assess water stress* and utilize water resources.
-Our Group is working to reduce the use of water resources by recycling cooling water for equipment and reducing raw materials waste, including water used for preparations.
+As a company-wide initiative, our Group is working to reduce the use of water resources by recycling cooling water for equipment and reducing raw materials waste, including water used for preparations at all major production sites.

 We will identify regions facing high water stress and consider possible actions by conducting water withdrawal surveys and evaluating our domestic and overseas production facilities for water stress using the World Resources Institute's Aqueduct Water Risk Atlas with the aim of effectively using water resources.